On entropic and almost multilinear representability of matroids: Dowling groupoids and partial Dowling geometries

-We define a class of matroids closely related to the Dowling geometries.
-The relation to the Dowling groupoids defined above should be clear. \begin{defn} Let $G=\left\langle S\mid R\right\rangle $ be a group together with a symmetric triangular presentation.
-The \emph{generalized Dowling geometry} associated to the presentation $\left\langle S\mid R\right\rangle $ is the rank $3$ matroid $M$ on the ground set
+We define a class of matroids which extend the classical Dowling geometries from finite groups to finitely presented groups (we first defined these in~\cite{KY19}).
+The structure closely parallels that of the Dowling groupoids defined above. \begin{defn} Let $G=\left\langle S\mid R\right\rangle $ be a group together with a symmetric triangular presentation.
+The \emph{partial Dowling geometry} associated to the presentation $\left\langle S\mid R\right\rangle $ is the rank~$3$ matroid $M$ on the ground set

 (i.e., three elements $b_{1},b_{2},b_{3}$ and three indexed copies of each element $s\in S$) and with the following flats of rank $2$ (which are called lines, in analogy with affine geometry): \begin{itemize} \item For each $s\in S$, we place the element $s_{1}$ on the line spanned by $\left\{ b_{1},b_{2}\right\} $, and similarly $s_{2}$ and $s_{3}$ are on the lines spanned by $\left\{ b_{2},b_{3}\right\} $ and $\left\{ b_{3},b_{1}\right\} $ respectively.
 This means that each of the sets